317 Main Hall

 She holds both a B.A. and M.A. in Communication Studies, both from West Chester University, and is a former graduate assistant for the Frederick Douglass Institute.
 Currently, she has the privilege of being a Frederick Douglass Institute Scholar.
 She is a faculty advisor for the new DECA Club on campus, as well as the Bollywood Dance Club.

-At WCU, she has also taught Public Speaking (SPK208).
-Before WCU, she enjoyed a 6-year tenure at the University of Phoenix, where she taught Business Literature, Conflict Resolution, and Teambuilding courses.
-Prior to coming to WCU, she worked as a senior technical writer and project lead at SunGard Higher Education (now Ellucian).
+Before coming to WCU, she enjoyed a 6-year tenure at the University of Phoenix, where she taught Business Literature, Conflict Resolution, and Teambuilding courses.
+During that time she also worked as a senior technical writer and project lead at SunGard Higher Education (now Ellucian).